 Every organization has those few employees that people call “reliable”, “detail-oriented”, and even “workaholics”.
 These individuals place few demands on others, require minimal supervision to accomplish tasks on time, and consistently exhibit high-levels of performance.
 They are dream employees.
-Leaders within the organization know who these individuals are and seek them out because they can count on them to deliver.
+Leaders in the organization know who these individuals are and seek them out because they can count on them to deliver.
 Such individuals work hard and produce quality work with little expectation for public acknowledgement or accolades because they feel valued.
-Most individuals who say they love their job do not attribute that feeling to their salary, benefits, or vacation time, but to the level of value they feel as a part of the organization.
+Most individuals who say they love their job do not attribute that feeling to their salary, benefits, or vacation time, but to the level of value they feel within the organization.

 While day-to-day operations can get in the way, leaders must foster habits that identify and protect their greatest assets: people.
 An organization’s talent will not always voice their concerns or share their disappointment in being taken for granted.
 It is up to the leaders to develop these three habits that will prevent them from losing focus on their most valuable assets.

-- The Communication: I said it once.
+The Communication: I said it once.
 Nothing has changed.
 Organizations invest a considerable amount of time during the hiring process to make sure there is a good fit, or at least they should.
-It is important to invest the time necessary to hire individuals who will positively impact the organizational culture.
+It is important to invest the time necessary to hire individuals that have the potential to positively impact the organizational culture.
 Talented individuals generally need little direction.
 They can be assigned tasks and leaders can count on them to get the job done well.
 Sometimes this leads to a lack of communication.
-Leaders spend more time on problem areas knowing that they have hardworking individuals to get the other tasks accomplished.
-Under this approach, talented employees tend to feel disconnected from the organization’s vision and soon lose the drive to produce quality work that is perceived as no longer valued.
+Leaders spend more time on the problem areas knowing that they have hardworking individuals to get the other tasks accomplished.
+Under this approach, talented employees tend to feel disconnected from the organization’s vision and soon lose the drive to produce quality work that is seen as no longer valued.
 Communication is vital.
 Leaders need to assure everyone feels their contributions are important to the organization’s mission.
-Leaders need to make a habit of consistently communicating with the talent they serve.
+Leaders need to make a habit to consistently communicate with the talent they serve.

-Appreciation, communication, and loyalty are three habits that leaders need to demonstrate towards the talent they serve everyday.
+Appreciation, communication, and loyalty are three foundational habits that leaders need to demonstrate to the talent who are entrusted to their care.
 We are all flawed human beings prone to selfishness, pride, and arrogance.
 However, as leaders we make a choice to acknowledge all of these flaws and make a conscious effort to put others ahead of ourselves.
 That is what makes a leader, a leader.
 A choice.
 A choice to show appreciation.
 A choice to communicate.
 And a choice to be loyal.
 Leaders have the opportunity to create an environment that nurtures talent, supports greatness, and grows future leaders.

 “Leadership is the choice to serve others with or without any formal rank.” ~ Simon Sinek